bruceharrison1984/terraform-artillery/readme.md

 - `terraform-artillery deploy -p --useast1 --uswest1`
   - This will display the resources that will be deployed to AWS, but nothing is deployed
   - Useful for testing or seeing if resources have already been deployed
-- `terraform-artillery deploy --useast1 --overwrite`
-  - Use the `overwrite` flag to force the lambda deployment package to be recreated before upload
-  - The package needs to be recreated anytime a change is made to it, otherwise a previous compiled package will be uploaded

 ### Passing environmental variables
 - `terraform-artillery deploy --useast1 --env {foo=\"bar\"}`